opendocsg/slw-judgments-backfill/2009_SGHC_286/report.md

 69     The liquidators also relied on _Show Theatres_ where the Court of Appeal said at [22] that the presumption (of unfair preference) would be rebutted if the payment was made for proper commercial considerations and there were such considerations in the present case.
 However, it must be remembered that the issue in _Show Theatres_ was whether the recipient of the payment was a person connected with the insolvent paying company.
 The issue was not whether the statutory presumption, if it applied, had been rebutted on the facts.
 I was of the view that the reference to proper commercial considerations was not meant to be exhaustive or to be the test in deciding whether the presumption is rebutted in each case.
 All the relevant facts were to be considered in deciding whether the Company had desired to put the Defendant in a better position by the payment if the Company was wound up.
 It was not enough to say that the intention or the effect of the payment was to put the Company in a better position.

-70     In _Amrae Benchuan Trading Pte Ltd v Tan Te Teck Gregory_ [2006] 4 SLR 969, Sundaresh Menon JC said at [45] to [52]:
+70     In _Amrae Benchuan Trading Pte Ltd v Tan Te Teck Gregory_ <span class="citation">[2006] 4 SLR 969</span>, Sundaresh Menon JC said at [45] to [52]:

  45 Against that background, I turn to the law.
-I begin with a passage from the judgment of Kan Ting Chiu J in Re Libra Industries Pte Ltd [2000] 1 SLR 84 (“ Re Libra ”).
+I begin with a passage from the judgment of Kan Ting Chiu J in Re Libra Industries Pte Ltd <span class="citation">[2000] 1 SLR 84</span> (“ Re Libra ”).
 The facts of the case are not material for present purposes but in considering the application of s 329 of the Act to the avoidance of undue preferences, Kan J followed the decision of Millett J in the English case of Re MC Bacon Ltd [1990] BCLC 324.
 Kan J noted as follows at [36] to [37]:

  Section 99 which was enacted in 1995 is similar to s 239 of the Insolvency Act 1986 of the United Kingdom.
 The provisions introduced changes to the insolvency law of both territories.
 The changes were discussed in Re MC Bacon Ltd [1990] BCLC 324 by Millett J with admirable clarity.